neerajjain123/OCAJPDOC/amazon/qes.md

 **Answer**

+To answer this, I think, I have two aspects where I can contribute to Amazon if I get the opportunity.
+The first is to having long term vision and ignoring the short term gain.
+Being in Jio I have seen, not having any profits for years but building your Market share and gaining the customer trust and later capitalize it.

-Amazon is the  most customer centric company and goes extra mile for cutsomer satisfaction.
-While working with jio I have learned how to strive for excellence and improve our service to meet end customer need.
-If I have the oppurtunity, I will contribute to achive higher custiomer satisfaction.
+Amazon is the most customer-centric company and goes extra mile for customers satisfaction.
+While working with jio I have learned how to strive for excellence and improve our service to meet the end-customer needs.
+If I have given the opportunity, I will contribute to achieving higher customer satisfaction.

-Jio phiolospy is same as amazon like work on low or no profit to capture the maket share.

-Another aspect I can contribute in Amazon success story with my ability to mentor and empower team and further learn and innovate.
+Another aspect I can contribute to Amazon's success story with my ability to mentor and empower the team and further learn and innovate.

 ## Question 3

-- **What is your weekneess?**
+- **What is your weakness?**

 **Answer**

+I feel at times I am impulsive and give knee jerk reaction in certain situation which limit my decision-making capacity.
+It mostly happens when I see mean email in my inbox.
+People gets a perception that I cant handle tricky situation and not able to think fast and effectively.

+However, I am working on it and started doing things that are helping me. like I must consider if the battle I am about to fall into is worth fighting for, or not.
+I am also reading a book Mind Over Matter by Peter Hollins.

-I had a lot of thoughts which I could not put into words due to lack of sufficient vocabulary or scared of giving a false impression or for the fear of not being able to communicate "exactly" how I framed it in my mind.
+I had a lot of thoughts that I could not put into words due to a lack of sufficient vocabulary or scared of giving a false impression or for the fear of not being able to communicate "exactly" how I framed it in my mind.

-## Quetsion 4
+## Question 4

 - **what is your daily routine.**

 **Answer**

-Strat my day with the opertaion team call to check if there any issue in production which needs to be taken care on priorpties.
+I start my day with the operation team call to check if there any issue in production which needs to be taken care on priorities.
-Go over the metrics and identify if there is any anomaly in the production.
+Go over the metrics and identify if there is an anomaly in the production.
-I have usual spcrum call with different team for around 2 hours.
+I have a usual scrum call with different teams for around 2 hours.
-Update and reveiw scrum board with the day to day updates.
+Update and review scrum board with the day to day updates.
 Meeting with various stack holders for ongoing integrations.
-Creating new design for the next sprint.
+Creating design and functional interface for the next sprint.
+Having evening sync up and close for the day.

 ## Question 5